biorobaw/FAIRIS/README.md

 ### 3. Git

-Ensure that you have Git installed to clone the FAIRIS-Lite repository:
+Ensure that you have Git installed to clone the FAIRIS repository:

 * **Windows**: Download and install Git from [git-scm.com](https://git-scm.com/download/win).